ppy/osu-wiki/wiki/Glossary/en.md

 Stacked objects are hitobjects that overlap each other in the playfield.
 The most common object that is stacked are hitcircles.

-Stacking hitcircles&mdash;while a clear violation of beat spacing&mdash;is, nevertheless, permitted if the hitcircles are very close to each other in the timeline (half a beat or usually even less).
+Stacking hitcircles (a clear violation of beat spacing) is, nevertheless, permitted if the hitcircles are very close to each other in the timeline (half a beat or usually even less).

 ### Star

-Star has two meanings:
+Star has four meanings:

-1. a stage in a beatmap’s modding process where a moderator judges a beatmap to be on the right track but needing some improvements before he approves of it with a bubble
+1. a stage in a beatmap's modding process where a moderator judges a beatmap to be on the right track but needing some improvements before approve with a bubble
    - examples include adjustments in timing, incorrect beat spacing in some areas, or creating additional difficulty versions
-   - beatmaps receiving a star are denoted by a star graphic next to their thread’s title
+   - beatmaps receiving a star are denoted by a star graphic next to their thread's title
-   - a star may be removed by another mod if he judges the beatmap to need a rather larger amount of improvements than expected
+   - a star may be removed by another mod if the beatmap is thought to be in need of more improvements
-2. another term for "difficulty stars"
+2. another term for "Difficulty Stars"
+   - the symbol that represents the difficulty of a beatmap
+3. another term for "Kudosu!"
+   - these are given to beatmap modders and can be used to raise a beatmap above others
+4. another term for "Stars Priority"
+   - these stars are given to [osu!supporters](/wiki/osu!support) and are used in Feature Requests

-### Star priority
+### Star Priority

 Star priority has two meanings: